MyThinkingSelf/Thoughts/stoicism/logs.md

 - Full images chain
 - Prepare day
 Note : difficulties this morning as I slept not much (6h).
 I noticed before that with (even minor) reduction of sleep, I have harder time to empty my mind during exercices, and get vivid images in vizualisations.
 Nonetheless, I accepted it and done as much as I could.
 I feel in control right now (8.30 am).
 My goal today is to stay in control like yesterday from 8am to 4pm.
 I valued my time and stayed alert.
 But at 4pm I lost it.
+Evening :
+- none

+## 28/10/2015
+Morning
+- Breathing exercice (5min)
+- Full images chain (7min)
+- Prepare day (4 min)
+Note : I lost time this morning, but instead of rushing my morning and go to work.
+I took time to exercice, which is most valuable than the rest.
+This is a good win.
+Mental images were vivid today.